wafer-bw/timelapse/README.md

 # timelapse
-Generate a timelapse as .gif or .mp4 from set of images.
+Generate a timelapse as .gif or video from set of images.
+This is mostly for reference and learning purposes - it may be necassary to modify specifics like the ffmpeg command in `vid.py` for your specific use case.

 ## Notes:
 * Source images must be named in such a way that sorting them in ascending order keeps them in the correct frame order.
 * Running `gif.py` on a large set of images may run out of memory depending on your machine's RAM.
-In this case you will need to use `mp4.py` instead.
+In this case you will need to use `vid.py` instead.

 ## Requires
 * Python 2.7.15 - Python 3.6.4